christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

       - pip:
         - numpy

+    The most recent package 'numpy-1.13.3-py27' has been installed in `~/miniconda2/pkgs/`, although I had a less recent package 'numpy-1.12.1-py36_0' for another environment.

+    To remove a package from the current environment:

+      conda uninstall numpy

+    The package 'numpy-1.13.3-py27' still appears in your conda dir `~/miniconda2/pkgs/` but is not available.
+To clean unused packages:

+      conda clean --packages

+    'numpy-1.12.1-py36_0' package has not been removed because it is used by another environment.

     As we'll see in the last section, `conda` also offers a virtual environment manager.

 To conclude:

-- **I would recommand to never use `sudo` to run the Python package manager.
-Reserve `sudo` for the system packages.**
+- **I would recommand to never use `sudo` to run the  `pip` and `conda` Python package managers.
+Reserve `sudo` for the system packages `apt-get`.** Packages installed with `sudo` will not be removed by `pip uninstall` command.

 - From this point, you should begin to leave your system in an inconsistent state.
-Packages installed with system manager, or different managers begin to be messed up.
+Packages installed with system manager, or different managers begin to be messed up: multiple versions of a same package can be fetched by the Python programs, and we do not know which one.

 ### Paths